k8-g/ACNH_API/README.md

     - `catchphrase`: Catchphrase of the villager.
     - `hobbies`: Hobbies of the villager.

-- Villager data is a pre-filled data table purely for other tables to access it's data, (READ-ONLY/GET), unless one has admin permission.
+- Villager data is a pre-filled data table purely for other tables to access its data, (READ-ONLY/GET), unless one has admin permission.
 - Only an admin can Create (POST), Update (PATCH) or Delete (DELETE) a villager's data